Social Menu

 How to Handle and Adapt to Conflicting Opinions Successfully

-I think it’s pretty obvious that we all bring different skills, strengths, and beliefs to whatever we do.
+We all bring different skills, strengths, and beliefs to whatever we do.
 Often we can learn more and find greater opportunity in our disagreements, discovering new ways to solve problems, strengthen proposals, and handle tough times together.
-RJ asked me to explain how this could be done better or supported more.

 We’re All Individuals with Habits